voidr3aper-anon/GFW-slayer/README.md

   ]
   ```
 - Replace the listed servers with your chosen DNS servers.
 For DOH profiles, update the URLs in the `"servers"` array.
+- also in some configs  there is `8.8.8.8` somwhere . u can change it to see what happens. (usefull for networks like irancell  that blocks dns anti spoofing)
 - Save the file and re-import it into your V2Ray client, or host it on your GitHub repo and update the subscription link.

 **3. Test DNS**